gizemoge/AI4LS_Challenge_2_Task_1/Ehyd/README.md

 ## Methodology

 ### 1. Data Preprocessing
-We downloaded the four datasets from ehyd.gv.at related to groundwater, precipitation, water sources and surface waters in Austria.
+The four datasets from `ehyd.gv.at` related to groundwater, precipitation, water sources and surface waters in Austria are downloaded into the provided data structure.
-The folder names have been renamed to their English equivalents, but no changes were made to the files themselves.
+The folder names are renamed to their English equivalents, but no changes are made to the files themselves.
-The measurement data was extracted from the CSV files, and a dictionary was created for each variable.
+The measurement data is extracted from the CSV files, and a dictionary is created for each variable.
 In these dictionaries, the keys represent the date (_year-month_), and the dataframes contain the measurement station IDs as their indices.
-We obtained the coordinates from the `messstellen_alle` files.
+The coordinates are obtained from the `messstellen_alle` files.

 <br>